 Reporting and graphing model output

 Even the most sophisticated and complex model is of limited value without a user-friendly means of viewing and analysing the resulting data.
 A simulation model such as CLEM is capable of generating vast amounts of data which may be of value to the user or simply unnecessary, consuming processing time and disk space.
 In keeping with the keep it as simple as possible approach used by CLEM (and APSIM Next generation), where only the information needed is provided, simulated and reported, the user has control over the type and style of output data generated.
-APSIM Next generation stores all the model output in a SQLite database ([APSIMx filename].db) which can viewed in the user interface, analysed by a range of statistical and visualisation software products, or exported to Excel (right click, select export from pop-up menu) to access tools the user is familiar with.
+APSIM Next generation stores all the model output in a SQLite database ([APSIMx filename].db) which can viewed in the user interface, analysed by a range of statistical and visualisation software products, or exported to Excel or text files (right click, select export from pop-up menu) to access tools the user is familiar with.
 The database is available through the DataStore component under the Simulations component of the simulation tree (see General tree structure).

 Having lots of reports and graphs can significantly slow down the performance of the CLEM model.
 This is especially true when working with large herds that can create large data tables based on repeated records of the state of each individual.